 There then follow the notes; these work systematically through the subject material to be studied in the lesson.
-Read the notes carefully several times and carry out the activities until you feel that you have understood the broad outline of the theory involved, and then tackle the reading references.
+Read the notes carefully several times and carry out the activities until you feel that you have understood the broad outline of the theory involved.